 Quality Assurance

-GUIDANCE: QA plan around the design of the project, both in terms of business and technical design.
-How will quality and assurance be managed?
+GUIDANCE: How will quality and assurance be managed around the design of the project?
+Start with the terms of business and then move on to technical design of project.
+Pay close attention to regulatory issues or statutory compliance and identify what MUST be addressed and what MIGHT need to be addressed.

 Communication and Engagement